Foundation buys van for Safe Children Coalition

 SMAF is a group of physicians and their spouses who have assisted in funding health projects throughout Sarasota County.

-The purchase of the fan was a part of one of its health project initiatives for 2020, it said in the news release.
+The purchase of the fan was a part of one of its health project initiatives for 2020.

 “The van will assist the Safe Children Coalition staff in their most basic needs for safe and reliable transportation this year and going forward,” it said.